2013 World Baseball Classic Pool D: Brawl

 The Canada-Mexico game was marred by a bench-clearing brawl in the top of the ninth inning.
 Team Canada, who had a sizeable 9-3 lead at that point, began the frame with a Chris Robinson bunt single.
-Though bunting for a hit would customarily be against baseball etiquette with a large lead, the fact that run differential would be used in tie-breaking procedures made the play more of a strategic move.
+Though bunting for a hit with a large lead normally violates the unwritten rules of baseball, the fact that run differential would be used in tie-breaking procedures made the play more of a strategic move.
 Still, Team Mexico took the play as a slight, with television cameras catching third baseman Luis Cruz motioning to pitcher Arnold Leon to bean the next Canadian batter, Rene Tosoni.
 Leon's first two pitches were thrown inside to Tosoni, neither of which made contact.
 Both benches were warned after the second pitch, but nonetheless, Leon threw at Tosoni a third time, finally hitting him.
 Tosoni then walked towards the mound, with both benches emptying to incite the brawl.
 After the fighting had died down, with both teams returning to their benches, Mexican fans from behind the Canadian dugout began to get involved, with a fan throwing a water bottle that hit Canadian pitching coach Denis Boucher in the head.
 Shortstop Cale Iorg responded by firing the bottle back into the stands.
 Seven players total were ejected, and no disciplinary measures such as suspensions were taken following the game.